VDHG vs DHHF vs GHHF: Which All-in-One ETF Should You Buy?

 Lower fees: 0.19% vs 0.27% — an 0.08% annual advantage that compounds

 In 2022, when both stocks and bonds fell, VDHG's 10% bond allocation provided virtually no protection.
-This was the year that challenged the traditional case for bonds in a diversified portfolio.
+That was the year that challenged the case for bonds in a diversified portfolio.

-GHHF is too new (launched April 2024) for a meaningful comparison, but its +19.0% 1-year return versus DHHF's +11.7% shows the leverage amplification at work in a positive market.
+GHHF is too new for a 5-year comparison, but its +14.3% trailing 12-month return versus DHHF's +10.1% confirms the leverage amplification at work.

 The Tax Efficiency Problem